Laserworks/diy/_posts/2015-07-29-share-messages-with-kindle-on-fridge.markdown

 set :port, 1212 # run the webserver on port 1212

-get '/email' do # this html is rendered in your browser when you visit http://rpi_ip_address:1212/email fetch_last_email
+get '/email' do # html below is rendered in your browser when you visit http://rpi_ip_address:1212/email fetch_last_email

   <<STRING